Neeraj1213/referral-bot-morningBrew/README.md

 6. python3 confirm.py
 #### Note: ChromeDriver is NOT required, webdriver_manager will automatically download the matching version of ChromeDriver for your OS.

+# About
+This is a single-purpose bot to gain you a lot of referrals on Morning Brew.
+When you get enough referrals, it can be exchanged for free merchandise from Morning Brew, including notebooks, water bottles, shirts, and more.

+The program uses ChromeDriver and Selenium to automate the action of gaining referrals.
+It exploits the "Gmail Dot Trick" to generate tons of email addresses that Morning Brew thinks are different, but are all sent to your single inbox.

+A folder "Proof" also exists, with photos and a video showcasing all the items I have received and the referrals I have botted.

 # Gmail Setup for Idiots
 Assuming you have the program all downloaded and everything is ready to go, this will teach you how to setup a new Gmail account specifically for the purpose of farming referrals, with custom filters and settings to speed up the process of referral farming.